 The most common metric for reporting pipeline performance is the number of incidents per 1000 kilometres of pipeline per year.
-This metric is useful when comparing different companies, but it does not tell the full story.
+This metric is useful when comparing companies but does not tell the whole story.
 A lot goes into determining how a pipeline company performs, and the results might differ depending on the metric used.

 For a meaningful comparison of pipeline performance between companies, we must compare companies with similar operations, including the number, size, and type (pipeline materials and substances transported) of pipelines they operate.